apache/brpc/docs/en/new_protocol.md

 ```
 This function is used to cut messages from source.
 Client side and server side must share the same parse function.
 The returned message will be passed to `process_request`(server side) or `process_response`(client side).

-Argument: source is the binary content from remote side, socket is the corresponding connection, read_eof is true iff the connection is closed by remote, arg is a pointer to the corresponding server in server client and NULL in client side.
+Argument: source is the binary content from remote side, socket is the corresponding connection, read_eof is true iff the connection is closed by remote, arg is a pointer to the corresponding server in server client and nullptr in client side.

 ParseResult could be an error or a cut message, its possible value contains: